QuentinDutot/conteneur/README.md

 ### resolve

-Injects a function **registered** in the container with its dependencies and returns the result.
+Injects a function or a class **registered** in the container with its dependencies and returns the result.

 ```js
 container.resolve<Key  extends keyof Container>(key: Key): Container[Key]